A Jacobite Gazetteer - Germany - Hannover

 Notes

-1 François de Troy was born in Toulouse in 1645, and died in Paris in 1730.
-He painted numerous portraits for the Royal Family.
-Another portrait of James by Troy can be seen in the Palazzo Corsini in Rome.
+1 The oil on canvas portrait measures 71 cm high by 58 cm wide.
+François de Troy was born in Toulouse in 1645, and died in Paris in 1730.
+He painted several other portraits of James III, one of which is now in the Scottish National Portrait Gallery, another at the Palace of Holyroodhouse, and another in the Palazzo Corsini in Rome

 2 Harald Seiler, Niedersächsische Landesgalerie Hannover (Köln: M. DuMont Schauberg, 1969), 259.